 The music definitely was a perfect fit for this anime.
 It was an exciting blast that would get you excited to watch the show, even if you weren't excited at the start.
 The opening was very suitable for a sports anime, since the aim is to get you pumped for the chase.
 The voice acting was also very satisfying.
 All of the voice actors adapted to their respective characters and there were thankfully no unnecessary exaggerations in tone.
 At times the characters would shout in excitement, power, or dismay, but it adds to the overall pathos of the show.

 One thing that Yowamushi Pedal has excelled at the most is its character development.
 Of course there was a much broader look into the lives of the characters in the first season, but each new character that was introduced was never forgotten.
 The supporting cast on the sidelines as well as the opposing bicycle teams were thoroughly developed and well introduced.
 There was one set of character that was introduced that seemed to play more of a menacing filler role, however, the arc tied into the story very well and enhanced some of the main characters' own personalities.
 The beautiful character development has you rooting for every single character that is competing in the Inter-High and has you resonating a connection with them all.

-If I was only grading this anime on enjoyment it would have a solid 10/10.
+If I were only grading this anime on enjoyment, it would have a definite perfect score.
 I would definitely recommend this show to sports anime fans as well as standard anime lovers.
 It is no question that the first season needs to be watched first in order to comprehend the story, but it is worth the watch.
 I absolutely loved this anime and I can't wait to read the manga.